 So what is the average building surveyor salary in the UK?
 The wage you can hope to earn will depend on your qualifications, skills and experience.
 Your location, employer and the sector you work in will also be factors.

-Once you progress your career, it’s also likely you’ll be working to targets and bonuses.
-In addition to your base salary and bonuses, being qualified as a chartered building surveyor may also entitle you to a car allowance, life insurance policy, pension plan and private healthcare.
+Once you progress your career, it’s also likely you’ll be working to targets to earn bonuses.
+In addition to your base salary and any bonuses, being qualified as a building surveyor may also entitle you to a car allowance, life insurance policy, pension plan and private healthcare.
 When you have enough experience and a globally recognised RICS-accredited qualification, you can also start your own business and/or move to another country as a highly sought-after skilled building surveying professional.

 For up-to-date surveyor salary information, please visit RICS Recruit.